Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Add missing cast to getter for decimal fields (#1257).
 * Removed colons from form labels.
 * Update changed user names in log entries (#1251).
+* Allow deletion of entities that are not valid.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.5.0).

 ## ModuleStudio 1.4.0 (June 26, 2020)